muziejus/javascripting-english-major/14-events-popups.md

   let placesArray;
   placesArray = [
-    {text: "Hastings Street", div: "hastings-street", html: "Hastings Street"}, {text: "Lenox Avenue", div: "lenox-avenue", html: "Lenox Avenue"}, {text: "18th & Vine", div: "eighteenth-and-vine", html: "18th &amp; Vine"}, {text: "5th & Mound", div: "fifth-and-mound", html: "5th &amp; Mound"}, {text: "Rampart", div: "rampart", html: "Rampart"}
+    {text: "Hastings Street", div: "hastings-street", html: "Hastings Street"}, {text: "18th & Vine", div: "eighteenth-and-vine", html: "18th &amp; Vine"},
-  ];
 ```

-Note that there is both a regular `.text` property and an `.html` property to
+*Wait a minute!* This looks familiar.
+Didn’t we do this already back in [Chapter
+11](/11-geojson/)?
+Yes, we did.
+That means we can use that `couldBeFeatures`
+   array of `Object`s we defined earlier again here.
+And now the point of the
-handle the fact that to create an “&” in HTML, you have to type `&amp;`.
+   `.html` property is clear; to create an “&“ in HTML, you have to type
+   `&amp;`.

 And now the loop: